 Where we undertake major repairs or works of improvement we will offer you a choice in selecting finishes.
 This will apply to the:

-- colour of internal plaster work
+- colour of internal decoration

 - door and worktop finishes of kitchen units